futursolo/sketchbook/docs/index.rst

   into Python bytecode before execution, it should be as fast as running other Python code.
-- Dynamic Template Inheritance and Including: The template can inherit from and include the other templates at the runtime, which significantly improves the reusability and flexibility.
+- Dynamic Template Inheritance and Including: The template can inherit from and include the other templates **at the runtime**, which significantly improves the reusability and flexibility.

 Intallation
 ===========
 .. code-block:: shell

-    $ pip install -U git+https://github.com/futursolo/sketchbook.git
+    $ pip install -U sketchbook

 Source Code
 ===========